 Duration

-February 2025 – April 2025 (4 weeks)
+Feb 2025 – Apr 2025

 Overview

 A mobile-first reporting platform that modernizes non-emergency city service requests for Atlanta residents.
-InCity streamlines how people submit geotagged reports, track progress, and receive real-time city updates—promoting transparency and community involvement.
+InCity streamlines how people submit geotagged reports, track progress, and receive real-time city updates.
+Promoting transparency and community involvement.

 Project Overview